 This is why I believe that what happens inside the walls of your home matters a lot.
 In fact, I go so far as to say its holy ground.

 That is so easy to forget when we get lost in the mundane activity of clutter, clean, repeat.
 But, as ordinary and sometimes thankless as managing your household feels, it is extremely important, extraordinary even.

 Keeping a household schedule sets the stage for intentional living and simplifying your home life so that you’re focused on what matters most to you.

 When you start tending your space and the people in it, you’ll notice a shift.
 Instead of being overwhelmed or feeling like you’re always scrambling to catch up, you’ll feel like your managing your home on purpose.

 How to Keep Track of Your Household Schedule

 In the past, I use to keep a home management binder, now I use Google Calendar.
-I just created a weekly calendar and a daily calendar and then select to display them when I need to refer to them.
+I created a calendar for my weekly cleaning schedule and for my daily cleaning schedule and then display those calendars when I need to refer to them.

-You can also use the Cozi app to create to-do and chore lists.
+I also use the Cozi app to create to-do lists and chore lists.
 These lists can be shared with other family members and even printed.

 Wishing you all the benefits of a household schedule,